 From Minnesota to Ohio, and back around the Dakotas, the Midwest is a region like no other!
 If you’re ready to see what you’ve been missing, or revisit some amazing sites, then check out these dog-friendly vacation destinations.

 More than simply fun to say, Bemidji has a lot to offer to road-tripping pups and humans.
-We recommend that you check out Lake Bemidji State Park, a pawesome destination for over-water sunsets and pup-friendly hiking trails.
+We recommend checking out Lake Bemidji State Park for its over-water sunsets and pup-friendly hiking trails.

 After that, head over to the patio of Bemidji Brewing for some delicious beer and food, plus complimentary treats and water for your pup.

 Our dog-friendly lodging pick: Candlewood Suites Bemidji.
 This spot allows two pups up to 80lbs for $25 the first night, followed by $15 for each subsequent night.

 As for outdoor activities, check out Ely’s Peak for a leisure hike with some amazing views.
 If you are feeling adventurous, Duluth offers a unique experience for you and your pooch; Lake Country Air & Beaver Air Tours is an air tour company that showcases water plane rides up the North Shore!
 Adults can fly for just $119 per person, and doggos fly free!